openpaygo/metrics/API Specs.md

 ### Device Data Array

-**Description: **The device data array is an array containing any number of variables and representing a given state of the device.
+**Description:** The device data array is an array containing any number of variables and representing a given state of the device.
 The order of those variables MUST be defined in the data format object (in the “data_order” or “historical_data_order” objects).

-**Example: **
+**Example:**

 ```
 [17.5,12.5,2.2,3.2,0,0,0,1611583070]
 ```

 There is no minimum number of variables to be included and variables that are not useful can be omitted as long as they are after the last variable that is needed in the order.
-Here we omit the usb_load_current 1 and 2 as well as the timestamp that is not needed since the interval has been defined at 60 seconds already).
+Here we omit the usb_load_current 1 and 2 as well as the timestamp that is not needed since the interval has been defined at 60 seconds already.

-**Example: **
+**Example:**

 ```
 [17.5,12.5,2.2,3.2]